EGR314-2025-S-203/Team203.github.io/docs/second-page.md

 Supporting Context:

 As a team, we aligned on the importance of creating a product that serves a clear and impactful purpose.
 Our discussions emphasized leveraging each member’s strengths to ensure the product’s reliability and usability.
 By focusing on accessibility and precision, we aim to produce a tool that not only meets the academic expectations of this course but also resonates with real-world scientific and engineering standards.

-## Apendix

-Goals:

-1. Develop a functional device that proves a scientific theory.

-2. Create a product that exemplifies engineering expertise for future career opportunities.

-3. Ensure the design is accessible, reliable, and aligns with professional standards.

-4. Enhance teamwork and professional connections through collaborative effort.

-5. Build a portfolio-worthy project that integrates technical and creative problem-solving.

-Steps Taken:

-1. Conducted brainstorming sessions to identify shared goals and align personal objectives.

-2. Focused discussions on metrics of success beyond academic grading.

-3. Established a charter and mission statement that reflect our collective vision and the project’s purpose.